apache/incubator-stormcrawler/RELEASING.md

 ### Post-Release Steps

 - Close the present release ticket
+- Send an announcement email to announce@apache.org, dev@stormcrawler.apache.org, general@incubator.apache.org.
+- Make sure the mail is **plain-text only**.
-- Send announcement email to announce@apache.org, dev@stormcrawler.apache.org, general@incubator.apache.org.
-This needs to be done from your @apache.org email address or the email will bounce from the announce list.
+- It needs to be sent from your **@apache.org** email address or the email will bounce from the announce list.

 ```bash
 Title: [ANNOUNCE] Apache StormCrawler (Incubating) <version> released